 Generations of Americans have fought for civil rights laws at the state and federal level to protect people from discriminatory treatment in the workplace and elsewhere.
 Unfortunately, innocent people still face discrimination every day, from employment and housing discrimination to police brutality, all on the basis of their race, sex, religion, or another characteristic.
 Some victims of civil rights violations may be hesitant to fight their abusers for fear of even worse retaliation, but there are laws in place to help hold wrongdoers accountable.
-This is where a Civil Rights Lawyer at Harman Law comes in.
+This is where a Civil Rights Lawyer comes in.

 Civil rights in the Workplace: Who’s Protected?